Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");
 ConfigurationSetting updatedSetting = client.setConfigurationSetting("some_key", "some_label", "new_value");
 ```
-For conditional request, if you want to include the ETag value of `ConfigurationSetting` in the HTTP request,
+For conditional request, if you want to conditionally update a configuration setting, set the `ifUnchanged` parameter to
-set the `ifUnchanged` parameter to true.
-The configuration setting will be updated only if the ETag value matched.
+true.
+When `ifUnchanged` is true, the configuration setting is only updated if it is same as the given `setting`.
-Otherwise, an exception `HttpResponseException` will be thrown.
-You can find what cause the exception by looking into the response's properties, `getStatusCode`, `getHeaders`, and `getRequest` if it helps.
+This is determined by comparing the ETag of the `setting` to the one in the service to see if they are the same or not.
+If the ETag are the same, it means the configuration setting is same, and its value is updated.
 ```Java
 Response<ConfigurationSetting> settingResponse = client.setConfigurationSettingWithResponse(setting, true, Context.NONE);
 ```